MƒH When Men Drag Their Feet and Bewail Entanglement ~ SYRIA (Book Review)

 It is important to obtain full perspective.

-When I wrote in 2014 - in MfH No 23 - about the Royal Air Force’s ability to hit a target with precision, I had not thought about other air forces using that same technical precision in order to destroy hospitals.
+MfH No 23 penned in 2014 is about the Royal Air Force’s ability to hit a target with precision, but I had not thought about other air forces using that same technical precision in order to destroy hospitals.

 LET NO family presume that the sacrifices made in two world wars count.
 Human Nature is as evil today as it was in the Twentieth Century and in every century preceding.